 What Our Attendees Say About SWA

 HAZMAT emergency preparation and response can be a fast and fluid challenge.
-During this class, we will start with the basics including HAZMAT terminology, proper selection and use of PPE, all with the goal to enable students to teach others.
+During this three-day train-the-trainer class, we will start with the basics including HAZMAT terminology, proper selection and use of PPE, all with the goal to enable students to teach others.
 What is involved in writing plans, fit testing respirators or selecting the right level of protection?
+Bring your cameras and get out of your seats as this will be a fun, interactive, hands on class.
 DOT requires that those who handle, package and transport Hazardous Materials can explain potential problems to First Responders with a goal of limiting the emergency event.
-Join us for this class and we'll teach you how to do that and much more!
+Join us for this class and we’ll teach you how to do that and much more!

 2022 Class Schedule